Dance into the Light (song)

-"Dance into the Light" is a song performed by English drummer, singer-songwriter, record producer, and actor Phil Collins, released in September 1996 by Atlantic, Virgin and WEA as the first single from his sixth studio album, Dance into the Light (1996).
+"Dance into the Light" is a song performed by English drummer, singer-songwriter, record producer, and actor Phil Collins, released on 17 September 1996, by Atlantic, Virgin and WEA, as the first single from his sixth studio album, Dance into the Light (1996).
 The song was written by Collins, who also co-produced it with Hugh Padgham.
 It peaked at number nine on the UK Singles Chart, but was a disappointment on the US Billboard Hot 100 and Cash Box Top 100, reaching number 45 on both charts.
-The song also peaked within the top 10 in the Czech Republic, Hungary and Scotland, while reaching number 29 on the Eurochart Hot 100 in October 1996.
+The song also peaked within the top 10 in the Czech Republic, Estonia, Hungary and Scotland, while reaching number 29 on the Eurochart Hot 100 in October 1996.
 The accompanying music video was directed by English musician and music video director Kevin Godley.
 The track was the only song from Dance into the Light to be featured on his compilation album ...Hits in 1998.
 B-sides were songs "Take Me Down" and "It's Over".

 Critical reception

-Swedish Aftonbladet described the song as a "bombastic light-reggae swing", adding it as an "absolute hit".
+Swedish Aftonbladet described the song as a "bombastic light-reggae swing" and named it an "absolute hit".
 AllMusic editor Stephen Thomas Erlewine said in his review of the Dance into the Light album, that the song "recalls the snappy punch" of Collins' 1985 song "Sussudio".
-Larry Flick from Billboard called it a "sunny and uptempo ditty that is awash in Caribbean-style horns and Stax-like pop beats."
+Larry Flick from Billboard magazine called it a "sunny and uptempo ditty that is awash in Caribbean-style horns and Stax-like pop beats."
 He felt that Collins "sounds like he is having an absolute blast here.
 In fact, you can almost hear the grin he must have been wearing in the recording studio shining through the music."
 Another Billboard editor, Paul Verna, declared it as "peppy".